Uncertainty-Aware Surrogate-based Amortized Bayesian Inference for Computationally Expensive Models: Introduction

 Our goal is to enable ABI for computationally expensive models to benefit from the aforementioned advantages that ABI offers.
 To this end, surrogate models are the crucial tool, allowing us to reduce the computational cost of expensive simulations for training data generation.
 Surrogate models \citep{sudret2008globalsensitivityanalysis, rasmussen2006gpforml}, however, are only approximations (\ie, imperfect representations) of the reference simulation, and therefore not necessarily reliable.
 It is crucial to quantify the uncertainties associated with surrogate modeling, such as those arising from limited training data or any inherent inflexibility of the surrogate.
 These uncertainties then need to be propagated through the inference pipeline, ensuring consistent posterior estimation.
 Previous methods have integrated these uncertainties into MCMC methods with surrogate models \citep[\eg][]{lueckmann2018likelihoodfree, zhang2020surrogate, reiser2025uncertainty}.
 However, this requires many additional MCMC runs to incorporate the surrogate uncertainty, largely eliminating the computational advantages of surrogates.

 We introduce Uncertainty-Aware Surrogate-based Amortized Bayesian Inference (UA-SABI), which enables ABI for computationally expensive models while accounting for the uncertainty inherent in surrogate approximations.
-By leveraging a surrogate, we eliminate the training error that arises from insufficient data during ABI training, as simulating from the surrogate is easy and fast.
+By leveraging a surrogate, we reduce the training error that arises from insufficient data during ABI training, as simulating from the surrogate is easy and fast.
 This comes at the cost of introducing a surrogate approximation error.
 However, unlike the ABI training error, the surrogate approximation error can be quantified and propagated, enabling reliable ABI for computationally expensive models.

+For this purpose, we adapt and further develop the uncertainty estimation and propagation method for surrogate modeling proposed in \citet{reiser2025uncertainty}.
+Our main novelty is to replace the MCMC with ABI for inference.
+This novelty and its benefits can be viewed from two perspectives: 1) Replacing MCMC with ABI substantially improves sampling efficiency, as parallel chains for draws from the surrogate posterior are no longer required.
+2) UA-SABI enables ABI training with surrogate data while accounting for the uncertainty inherent in the surrogate approximation.
+This significantly reduces the required runs from the expensive simulation model while retaining the amortization property and, therefore, enabling ABI for computationally expensive models.

 An illustration of the workflow, including training phases and inference, is given in \cref{fig:workflow}.
-We demonstrate the workflow and substantiate the claimed advantages both theoretically and practically with a toy example and a real-world case study.
+We demonstrate the workflow and substantiate the claimed advantages both theoretically and practically with a toy example and two real-world case studies.